force-sight/forcesight/README.md

 LAMBDA_FORCE # weight for force loss
 LAMBDA_PITCH # weight for pitch loss
 USE_RGBD # use rgbd data instead of rgb
-PRETRAINED # use pretrained model
+PRETRAINED # use pre-trained model
-PIXEL_SPACE_OUTPUT # use pixel space as output represenatation PIXEL_SPACE_CENTROID # use pixel space centroid
+PIXEL_SPACE_OUTPUT # use pixel space as output representation PIXEL_SPACE_CENTROID # use pixel space centroid
 ```
 **For more details, please refer to the config files in `configs/` directory.**